Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks ninth in MLB.

-- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.82).
+- The Padres' 3.84 team ERA ranks sixth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.